Body Fat Distribution in Thai Reproductive-Aged Women with Polycystic Ovary Syndrome Compared to Non-Polycystic Ovary Syndrome Women

 TLDR PCOS women have more arm fat and higher insulin resistance and glucose levels than non-PCOS women.

-This study compared body fat distribution in 60 Thai women with polycystic ovary syndrome (PCOS) to 60 non-PCOS women, with matched body mass indexes.
-While the overall fat distribution patterns were not significantly different between the two groups, PCOS women with abnormal glucose tolerance test results had a higher proportion of arm fat.
-Additionally, PCOS women exhibited higher levels of insulin resistance, triglycerides, low-density lipoprotein, androgens, and glucose levels compared to non-PCOS women.
-No significant differences in fat distribution were found between PCOS women with and without hyperandrogenemia.
+The study compared body fat distribution in 60 Thai women with polycystic ovary syndrome (PCOS) to 60 non-PCOS women, matched by BMI, and found no significant differences in overall fat distribution between the two groups.
+However, PCOS women with abnormal glucose tolerance test results had higher arm fat levels.
+The PCOS group exhibited higher levels of insulin resistance, triglycerides, LDL cholesterol, and androgens compared to the control group.
+Despite these metabolic differences, fat distribution patterns did not significantly differ between PCOS women with and without hyperandrogenemia.
+The research suggests that glucose tolerance may influence fat distribution in PCOS women and highlights the potential impact of targeted fat reduction on insulin resistance, though it acknowledges limitations due to its single-institution sample.

 Discuss this study in the Community →